Laços de Família: Synopsis

 Helena, a businesswoman aged 45 who lives in the neighbourhood of Leblon and owns a beauty clinic.
 She is involved in a car accident with Edu, a 25-year-old doctor who had just graduated, in front of the bookstore owned by Miguel, on the eve of New Year 2000.
 When taken by Edu to the bookstore to be attended by first aid, she arouses the love of Miguel.

-Miguel is a man and is widowed who leads a quiet life with his two children.
-The rebellious and irresponsible Ciça, the youngest of the two, objects all actions taken by her father and, while being quite immature, she loves her family.
-Paulo, the eldest, suffers from a severe neurological disability due to a car crash that killed his mother.
+Miguel is a widower who leads a quiet life with his two children.
+The feisty and rebellious Ciça, the youngest of the two, objects to all actions taken by her father and, while being quite immature, she loves her family and is often seen taking care of both her father and her brother.
+Paulo, the elder sibling, suffers from a severe neurological disability due to a car crash that killed his mother.
 He follows treatment with the physical therapist Isabel, who is secretly in love with him.
-But capitu has his full attention.
+But Capitu has his full attention.

 Edu and Helena soon become involved in a controversial love story.
 They are stigmatized by members of the family because of the wide age gap (20 years) between Helena and Edu.
 The main obstacle is Alma Flora, Edu's overprotective aunt, who tries to keep her nephew away from Helena.
 Being unable to have children, Alma takes care of Edu and his sister Estella as her own, often interfering heavily in the personal lives of the siblings.
-She also manages the fortune and the farm which they inherited after the death of Edu and Estella's parents.
-They all live in a mansion in the neighborhood of Barra da Tijuca, along with Danilo, Alma's fourth husband.
+She also manages the family's fortune and a farm which they inherited after the death of Edu and Estella's parents.
+The members of Alma's family live in a mansion in the neighborhood of Barra da Tijuca, along with Danilo, Alma's fourth husband.
 Danilo is portrayed as a bon vivant and quite a womanizer, repeatedly attempting to seduce Rita, the housemaid.
 Rodrigo is in love with Alma, and dreams of being her fifth husband.

-The farms owned are attended to by Pedro, an arrogant, tough and nasty man who has a passion for horses.
+The farms owned are attended to by Pedro, an arrogant, tough and nasty womanizer who has a passion for horses.
 In the past, he was romantically involved with his cousin, a young Helena.
 Today he is married to the florist Sylvia.
 After several bouts of jealousy, he gradually loosens his ties with Sylvia.
 He gets to know the new veterinary, Cíntia, and after many conflicts between the two, he begins to like her.